Jura water correction: Second correction

 The works on the second correction were lighter than the first.
-In part already envisaged by the La Nicca, they took place between 1962 and 1973.
+In part already envisaged by La Nicca, they took place between 1962 and 1973.
 They focused essentially on the construction of the Flumenthal dam.

 The course of the Aare was again corrected between Büren and Flumenthal in order to remove the bar at the confluence with the Emme.
 The Broye, Thielle and Nidau-Büren Canals were widened and deepened; their banks were also re-designed in order to prevent damage in case of flooding.

 The second correction has further reduced the variations of the level of the three lakes: on the one hand, the high water level has been adapted to the subsidence of the dried-out land and lowered by one meter; on the other hand, the low water level was increased by almost one metre, to facilitate inland navigation, fishery and landscaping.

 The Aare is navigable between Bienne and Solothurn, with regular boat services.

 Since the completion of the second correction, no major flooding occurred in Seeland until August 2007, which fortunately was lower than any of the previous floods.